How to Apply Metallic Paint

 2. Once clean, the metal should be primed with a good metal primer.
 Perfetto "Green Metal" direct to metal primer/paint is an excellent choice.
 It has lasted for over 400 hours in a Salt Fog chamber and is offered in 62 factory colors with custom colors available.
 Always protect your self with a respirator and good ventilation when handling these type of solvent based products.

-4. If you are going over a shinny metal that already has some sort of top coat or finish on it, it is recommended that you sand the metal with a 180 grit paper to "ruff it up" and create a better "tooth effect".
-Once this is done, wipe clean and prime metal with a good primer such as Green Metal anti-corrision metal primer.
+4. If you are going over a shiny metal that already has some sort of top coat or finish on it, it is recommended that you sand the metal with a 180 grit paper to "ruff it up" and create a better "tooth effect".
+Once this is done, wipe clean and prime metal with a good primer such as Green Metal anti-corrosion metal primer.

-5. Now apply Blue Pearl Metallic Paint the way you would apply any paint.
+5. Now apply Perfetto Metallic Paint the way you would apply any paint.
 Brush, Sprayed or blot with a Sea Sponge (Metallics always look better sprayed)